.avif)

 Frequently Asked Questions

-What’s the difference between a Mindfulness Mentor and a Mindfulness Teacher?
+What’s the difference between a Mindfulness Mentor & a Mindfulness Teacher?

 A mindfulness mentor provides personalized, client-centered guidance in one-on-one or small-group settings.
 Rather than following a structured teaching model, mentors focus on deep listening, presence, and relational support, helping individuals integrate mindfulness into their personal and professional lives.
 A mentor’s role is to meet people where they are, offering tailored support for navigating life’s challenges with awareness and resilience.